bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:11:02

 Right, the trade-off here is readability really, because you could represent machine code as normal characters, so the ASCII alphabet, or the ASCII character set is 256 different characters, So that's base 256.
 But if you've ever done something like print and then the name of a file, your computer will show complete gibberish on the screen and it will start beeping.
 And the reason it starts beeping is because one of these codes Somewhere in the base 256 is a beep, which actually makes your terminal beep.
 So it is completely impractical to view a file using base 256, even though there is a character for every of the 256 things there.
 So that's why you tend to do that in base 16.
 Hexadecimal is relatively easy to read, but then it's quite long.
-If you take a public key and you write it as hexadecimal it's a rather long thing to write down but and bass 58 is a little bit shorter so maybe you know it's easier to copy paste perhaps or it's not even easy to read on the phone like bass 58 is pretty terrible because it's uppercase, lowercase, uppercase, lowercase.
+If you take a public key and you write it as hexadecimal it's a rather long thing to write down but and base58 is a little bit shorter so maybe you know it's easier to copy paste perhaps or it's not even easy to read on the phone like base58 is pretty terrible because it's uppercase, lowercase, uppercase, lowercase.

 Aaron Van Wirdum: 00:12:05

 Yeah, okay.
 Just to restate that briefly.
 So base 2 is just you're just using two symbols, which is 1 and 0.
 And base 10 is what we use most of the time.
 It's 0, 1, 2, 3, 4, up until 9.
-Then you have hexadecimal, which uses 0 through 9, plus A, B, C, D, E, F. And then what we're talking about here is base 58, which uses 58 different symbols, which are 0 through 9, and then most of the alphabet in both capital letters and undercase,
+Then you have hexadecimal, which uses 0 through 9, plus A, B, C, D, E, F. And then what we're talking about here is base58, which uses 58 different symbols, which are 0 through 9, and then most of the alphabet in both capital letters and undercase,

 Sjors Provoost: 00:12:40